Hours of Service

 The Hours of Service feature helps manage work hours, breaks, and rest periods for entities.
 Each entity follows a work cycle based on its daily schedule, typically consisting of a working segment followed by a resting segment.

 A cycle begins with work and automatically ends when the vehicle fulfills the required rest time.
 If needed, a segment can also be manually closed.
-When we say "close the cycle," it means completing and saving the current segment in the database and starting a new segment with the next event.
+When we say "close the cycle," it means completing and saving the current segment in the database and starting a new cycle with the next event.

 To view the current cycle of a specific entity, double-click on it after filtering.
 This takes you to the dashboard, where you'll find various sections or "cards" displaying information about the entity's status.
 The Current Cycle card provides details about the current segment.
+For example:

 • Min Rest Time: Specifies the minimum hours of continuous rest required for the entity to automatically transition to a resting segment.
-In this scenario, the vehicle needs to rest for at least 4 hours.
-When it stops for at least 4 hours, the working segment ends automatically, and a resting segment is created upon the next event.

 • Valid Cycle: Shows an icon indicating whether the cycle is valid or not.
 If the entity is overworked, the cycle is marked as invalid.